 This type of ongoing monitoring can be a labor-intensive process for both providers and patients, requiring frequent check-ins to assess patients’ current health status and changes in their health over time.
 However, current smartphone technology offers a means of collecting and evaluating much of this health data with minimal effort.
 In a project funded by the National Institute of Mental Health (NIMH) Small Business Technology Transfer program, researchers are investigating whether this technology can be used to create a passive monitoring system that can predict teens’ depressive symptoms and improve the quality of their care.

-The two-phase study, led by Sami Shaaban of NuRelm Inc., focuses on an app called MoodRing Enhanced Care, which passively collects smartphone data on teens’ communication patterns and social media use, as well as Fitbit data reflecting their physical activity, sleep, and heart rate.
+The two-phase study—led by Sami Shaaban of NuRelm Inc., Ana Radovic, MD, MSc, of the University of Pittsburgh, and Afsaneh Doryab, PhD, of the University of Virginia—focuses on an app called MoodRing Enhanced Care, which passively collects smartphone data on teens’ communication patterns and social media use, as well as Fitbit data reflecting their physical activity, sleep, and heart rate.
 The teens, their parents, and their health care providers all have access to an online platform where they can view and discuss the data.

 The first phase of the study aims to fine-tune MoodRing’s predictive algorithm.
 In this phase, the research team will investigate whether MoodRing can use the passively collected data to predict teens’ self-reported depressive symptoms with at least 85% accuracy.
 If so, the researchers will conduct a randomized controlled trial in the second phase of the study that compares the efficacy of using the app in a primary care setting versus receiving typical care over a 6-month period.